VanshGoyal000/HackIndia-spark8-2025-wedevbytes/Readme.md

 ## 🔍 Overview

-**EstateNet** is a multi-channel legal assistance platform that provides accurate legal information to users through phone calls, WhatsApp, and potentially other channels.
+**Legal Assistant** is a multi-channel legal assistance platform that provides accurate legal information to users through phone calls, WhatsApp, and potentially other channels.
 Using Retrieval Augmented Generation (RAG) technology, the system accesses a specialized knowledge base of Indian legal documents to provide reliable legal information.

 **Problem Statement:** Legal information is often inaccessible to the average citizen due to complex language, limited access to lawyers, and the intimidating nature of legal systems.
 This particularly impacts those with limited literacy or internet access.